talkjs/tutorials/how-to-add-forwarding/how-to-add-forwarding.md

 This guide uses [Tailwind CSS](https://tailwindcss.com/) to style the conversation selection modal.
 If you’d rather use plain CSS or a different CSS framework, you can omit adding Tailwind and Tailwind-specific classes, and instead style the selection modal however you like.

+**Note:** For ease of getting started, this guide adds Tailwind with the Play CDN, which is for development purposes only and should not be used in production.
+If you're planning to use Tailwind in production, follow the [installation instructions](https://tailwindcss.com/docs/installation).

 1. To add Tailwind to your project directly via a CDN, add the following script tag to the `<head>` of the HTML file for the page on which you have your chat, for example `index.html`:

 ```html